AIRTucha/amonad/README.md

 }
 ```

 The main advantage of the library against other existing implementations of *Maybe* and *Result/Try* monads for JavaScript is compatibility with *async/await* syntax.
 It is possible to *await* *Result* and *Maybe* inside *async* functions since they implement *PromiseLike* interface.
-Anyway the output is going to be wrapped by *Promise*.
+Anyway, the output is going to be wrapped by *Promise*.

 ```typescript
 const someStrangeMeaninglessComputations = async (num1: number, num2: number, num3: number ): Promise<number> => {